ayushedu/ayushedu.github.io/_posts/2019-02-25-Django-Dashboard.markdown

         wsgi.py
 ```

-The locallibrary project sub-folder is the entry point for the website:
+The sample_dashboard project sub-folder is the entry point for the website:

-* __init__.py is an empty file that instructs Python to treat this directory as a Python package.
+* **\_\_init\_\_.py** is an empty file that instructs Python to treat this directory as a Python package.
-* settings.py contains all the website settings.
+* **settings.py** contains all the website settings.
 This is where we register any applications we create, the location of our static files, database configuration details, etc.
-* urls.py defines the site url-to-view mappings.
+* **urls.py** defines the site url-to-view mappings.
 While this could contain all the url mapping code, it is more common to delegate some of the mapping to particular applications, as you'll see later.
-* wsgi.py is used to help your Django application communicate with the web server.
+* **wsgi.py** is used to help your Django application communicate with the web server.
 You can treat this as boilerplate.

 The manage.py script is used to create applications, work with databases, and start the development web server.